Stirling engine: Early hot air engines

-Robert Stirling is considered one of the fathers of hot air engines, notwithstanding some earlier predecessors—notably Guillaume Amontons, who succeeded in building, in 1699, the first working hot air engine.
+Robert Stirling is considered one of the fathers of hot air engines, along with earlier innovators such as Guillaume Amontons, who built the first working hot air engine in 1699.

 Amontons was later followed by Sir George Cayley.
 This engine type was of those in which the fire is enclosed, and fed by air pumped in beneath the grate in sufficient quantity to maintain combustion, while by far the largest portion of the air enters above the fire, to be heated and expanded; the whole, together with the products of combustion, then acts on the piston, and passes through the working cylinder; and the operation being one of simple mixture only, no heating surface of metal is required, the air to be heated being brought into immediate contact with the fire.

 Stirling came up with a first air engine in 1816.
 The principle of the Stirling Air Engine differs from that of Sir George Cayley (1807), in which the air is forced through the furnace and exhausted, whereas in Stirling's engine the air works in a closed circuit.
 The inventor devoted most of his attention to that.